 Here are some of our benefits:

-- Possibility of lowering your interest rate.
-After 8 timely payments, you can qualify for a better interest rate or more cash.
+- Possibility of loan renewal.
+After 12 timely payments, you can qualify for a loan renewal.

 - Fewer requirements.
 Not only is collateral not required, but also we have fewer business loan requirements than most lenders.

 - Fast processing.
-Once we approve your loan, you’ll have the funds deposited in your account within 2-10 days.
+Once we approve your loan, we’ll deposit the funds in your account within 2-10 days.

 - No SSN required.
 You can qualify for a business loan even if you don’t have a Social Security Number.
 You can use an ITIN.

 - Limited restrictions on how you use the funds.
-Our loan restrictions are minimal, so you can use funds to meet any of your business’s needs.
+Our loan restrictions are minimal, so you can use funds to meet your business’s needs.

 - Pay off the loan early.
-We don’t charge prepayment penalties when you pay off your loan in full before the term ends.
+We don’t charge prepayment penalties when you fully pay off your loan before the term ends.

 - Bilingual customer service.
 Our loan representatives speak both English and Spanish.

-What is better, a secured or unsecured loan?
+What are the main advantages of a secured vs. unsecured loan?

 Why is an unsecured loan better?

-Because they don’t require collateral, so you don’t put your assets at risk.
+Because they don’t require collateral, you don’t risk your assets.